About 100 climate protesters arrested in march on Wall Street

 The protest group behind Monday's action has roots in the Occupy Wall Street movement that started in a downtown Manhattan park in 2011 to protest against what it called unfair banking practices that serve the wealthiest 1 percent, leaving behind 99 percent of Americans.

-Kai Sanburn, a 60-year-old nurse and mother of two from Los Angeles, said she had traveled to New York for Sunday's march and wanted to do more.
+Kai Sanburn, a 60-year-old nurse and mother of two from Los Angeles, said she had travelled to New York for Sunday's march and wanted to do more.

 "The action here against Wall Street is really expressive of the feeling that corporations and capitalism no longer serve people," Sanburn said.